Peeyush642/Peeyush/README.md

 - 👋 Hi, I’m @Peeyush642
 - 👀 I’m interested in programing.
 - 🌱 I’m currently learning Devops.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web Development.
-- 📫 How to reach me ...
+- 📫 You can reach me through mail - peeyush642@gmail.com

 <!---
 Peeyush642/Peeyush642 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.